 We invited these groups to join one by one to make sure the temporary register was built up in a safe and measured way.

-Informed by the views of these partners and our assessment of the current situation, we’ve made the decision not to open up the temporary register to nursing students.
+We made the decision not to open up the temporary register to nursing students.

 Find out more about our reasons for this and the current options for students.